ducthang-vu/challege_backend/README.md

 - the application will reject a csv file without columns name 'id' and 'sms_phone' number.

 The parsing of the csv file is done with **pandas** library.
-For the purpose of this application the standard csv module might has been sufficient; however it is somehow awkward to work with uploaded files by using this module.
+For the purpose of this application the standard csv module might have been sufficient; however it is somehow awkward to work with while dealing iwth uploaded files.

 As required by the assignment, a temporary file is created by [main.py](main.py) during the execution of the application.